shprink/conferences/2017/introduction-to-ionic/slides/Ionic.md

     <aside class="notes">
         <b>We saw earlier what was a Progressive Web app and why it is the Next Generation of the Mobile Web.</b>
          <ol>
             <li>With Ionic you get a preconfigured service worker out of the box.
-All the assets needed to run the app are precached, the rest is simply cached and can be accessed offline</li>
+All the assets needed to run the app are precached by default, the rest is simply cached when used and can be accessed offline</li>
             <li>We also get a preconfigured manifest that contains information such as the app name, splashscreen background color, icons etc.</li>
             <li>What you need to remember is that an Ionic app is already a Progressive Web App</li>
         </ol>
-        <b>Every Ionic app that you create is a progressive web app out of the box</b>
     </aside>
 </section>